mrkaleArduinoLib/gbj_appbucket/README.md

 ## setDelay()

 #### Description
-The method sets the _RDP_ in minutes for determing begining and end of a rainfall.
+The method sets the _RDP_ in minutes for determing beginning and end of a rainfall.
-- The rainfall begining, i.e, a new rainfall is detected when at least 3 bucket tips have happend within that period.
+- The rainfall beginning, i.e, a new rainfall is detected when at least 3 bucket tips have happend within that period.
 - The rainfall end is detected after that period from the very recent bucket tip.

 #### Syntax